NathanielMA/Drone-Control/README.md

 #include "VoiceRecognitionV3.h"
 ```
 If you haven't already, you may need to download the WiFiManager library (by Tzapu) and AdafruitBusIO from the library manager.
-I have also provided the ZIP file for the other libraries via WhatsApp.
-If you require me to resend them send me an email at Natedagreat2003@gmail.com.
+I have also provided the **ZIP file** for the other libraries via WhatsApp.
+If you require me to resend them send me an email at **Natedagreat2003@gmail.com**.

 ## Connecting to WiFi